zorg2044/BoringCrewServices/README.md

 - Simple Adjustable Fairings: https://github.com/blowfishpro/SimpleAdjustableFairings/releases
 - Waterfall: https://github.com/post-kerbin-mining-corporation/Waterfall/releases
 - AnimatedDecouplers: https://github.com/Starwaster/AnimatedDecouplers/releases
 - Resurfaced: PBR Texture Support.
-Some texture variants and built in decal functionality is only available with resurfaced. https://github.com/Tantares/Resurfaced/releases
+Some texture variants and built in decal functionality is only available with resurfaced.
+The IVA uses resurfaced materials by default and the models will not load without it. https://github.com/Tantares/Resurfaced/releases

 # Recommendations: